untyper/thread-safe-array/README.md

 Lock-free thread-safe array for C++ 17 (and up)

 ## Usage
 - Todo.
-For now check out `ts_array.h`
+For now check out `safe_array.h`

 ## Notes
-- Very basic lock-free thread-safe `Array` implementation
+- Very basic lock-free thread-safe `Safe_Array` implementation
 - Has not been tested extensively
-- Order is not guaranteed
+- Order of elements is not guaranteed
+- No external dependencies or platform specific code